 A producer usually has a the big picture in really great control, but thus can’t fully concentrate on the single aspects that can sometimes make or break a business, such as product manufacturing, accounting, marketing or HR – that’s why producers have to partner with the right performers at the right time in order to actually build the billion dollar business they have inside of them.

-While reading the summary of this book on Blinkist, at first I felt a little put off – like billionaires were these magic know-and-can-do-it-all people and the message was: don’t even try.
+While reading the summary of The Self-Made Billionaire Effect on Blinkist, at first I felt a little put off – like billionaires were these magic know-and-can-do-it-all people and the message was: don’t even try.
 But these are actually habits you can learn, and the fact that all 5 characteristic billionaire habits are actually dualities makes perfect sense – who would’ve thought becoming a billionaire is easy, after all?

 The book is written in surprisingly plain language, which makes it easy to understand.
 I didn’t expect that from such a heavily research-based company, but am pleasantly surprised.
 The summary nails all the most important points, but I guess you’ll have to get the book to get the full scoop on all these self-made billionaires and their stories.